0x4248/gh_search/README.md

 - `language:c path:*.c "while (" OR "while("` - Find repositories with a C file that use a while loop.
 [Search](https://github.com/search?q=language%3Ac+path%3A*.c+%22while+%28%22+OR+%22while%28%22&type=code)

 - `language:c path:*.c "switch (" OR "switch("` - Find repositories with a C file that use a switch statement.
 [Search](https://github.com/search?q=language%3Ac+path%3A*.c+%22switch+%28%22+OR+%22switch%28%22&type=code)

-- `language:c path:*.c "/// <COMMENT>"` - Find repositories with a C file that use a docxygen comment replace COMMENT with the comment you want to search for e.g. `/// <COMMENT>`

 - `language:c path:*.c "@param"` - Find repositories with a C file that use a docxygen param.
 [Search](https://github.com/search?q=language%3Ac+path%3A*.c+%22%40param%22&type=code)